 Terms not otherwise defined in this permit have the meaning assigned to them in the referenced regulations.
 All terms and conditions of the permit are enforceable by the Tribe and citizens under the Clean Air Act.

-Daniel Powers, Air Quality Program Manager

-Environmental Programs Division
+Matt Wampler on behalf of Daniel Powers

-Southern Ute Indian Tribe
+Daniel Powers, Air Quality Division Head Environmental Programs Department Southern Ute Indian Tribe

-Danny J Powers

 AIR POLLUTION CONTROL TITLE V PERMIT TO OPERATE

 Red Cedar Gathering Company Sambrito Compressor Station